 Note there are CF volunteers who may be active members in separate support groups, the group is private and not affiliated with the Foundation.
 While this page and the moderators have a .org addresses, we do not request or accept donations since we are not a tax exempt organization.
 The information and communications in the Support Groups is solely for informational purposes and they are not intended to provide medical advice.
 None of the founders, moderators, administrators, or other members of the groups take responsibility for any possible consequences from any treatment, procedure, exercise, dietary modification, action or application of medication which results from reading or following posts within the group.
 The posting of comments does not constitute the practice of medicine, and any information shared does not replace the advice of your physician or other health care provider.
 Before undertaking any course of treatment, the reader must seek the advice of their physician or other health care provider.

-Group members, chordoma experts and organizations recommend that you research at the Chordoma Foundation (CF) site.
+Our support group members and chordoma experts recommend that you research at the Chordoma Foundation (CF) site.
 There is a lot of obsolete information on the internet... much of it grim and outdated.
-The CF's website is updated regularly: their mission is to improve the lives of those affected by chordoma while leading the search for a cure.
-Learning more about chordoma is step-3, do visit the CF to learn about treatment options, find chordoma expert doctors in your state/country, about the CFs no-fee services, research, clinical trials, FAQs, and much more.
+The CF's website is updated regularly: their mission is to improve the lives of us affected by chordoma while leading the search for a cure.
+Learning more about chordoma is step-3: visit the CF to learn about treatment options, find chordoma expert doctors in your state/country, about the CFs no-fee services, research, clinical trials, FAQs, and much more.

 This website has been created to help guide newly diagnosed chordoma patients through the initial organization of your treatment, a guide to resources available to you, and options to consider.
 This page was created by chordoma survivors in a global online support community.